Undergraduate Courses

 ⚠ This course does not count toward a pure, applied, or DSS math major.

-This course covers probability and probability-based actuarial mathematics required for the Exam P examination of the Society of Actuaries.
+The first part of a two-semester sequence.
+Covers material in calculus-based probability and actuarial mathematics required for Exam P (Probability), an examination given by the Society of Actuaries.

 MATH 272.
-Actuarial Mathematics II: Preparation for Exam P, the Actuarial Society examination on Probability
+Actuarial Mathematics II: Probability and Risk Management.

 ⚠ This course does not count toward a pure, applied, or DSS math major.